TomaszK94/Excel_for_Data_Analytics/README.md

 ## Introduction

-As a former job seeker, I’ve always been curious about the lack of data on the most in-demand jobs and skills in the data science field.
+As a job seeker, I’ve always been curious about the lack of data on the most in-demand jobs and skills in the data science field.
 This led me to explore what skills top employers are seeking and how to secure higher pay.

 ### Key Questions for Analysis